ADGEfficiency/adgefficiency.github.io/_posts/2022-06-26-average-vs-marginal-carbon-emissions.md

 These two carbon intensities of `0.134` & `0.057` are interval level average carbon intensities.
 They average across the grid - not across intervals.

-We ca, using our friendly equation from beforen now calculate an annual average carbon intensity:
+Using our friendly equation from before now calculate an annual average carbon intensity:

 ```python
 carbon_intensity (tC/MWh) = carbon (tC) / electricity (MWh) = (8 + 4) / (60 + 70) = 0.092